 - Thesis Requirement

 - The thesis requirement is fulfilled by the preparation of a written thesis, a public presentation of the research, and an oral defense before the thesis committee.
-The thesis committee must have at least three members, two of which must be Biomed Core Faculty.
-The chair of the committee must be a Biomed Core Faculty member who is not also the thesis advisor.
+The thesis committee must have at least three members, two of whom must hold primary full time appointment (as a tenured/tenure track, teaching, or research faculty member) in the School of Biomedical Engineering, Science and Health Systems; the chair of the committee must be faculty with a primary full time appointment in the School who is not also the thesis advisor.
 The thesis committee appointment form must be submitted three weeks prior to the defense and is subject to approval by the graduate advisor.
 The thesis must be submitted, with the approval of the thesis advisor, to the committee three weeks in advance of the defense.
 A title and abstract of the thesis must be provided to the Biomed office three weeks before the defense so that the public presentation can be adequately publicized.
 The thesis committee makes the final decision on the acceptability of the thesis.